lorey/mlscraper/README.md

 So here's my attempt at creating a python library to enable automatic scraping.

-All you have to do is define some examples of scraped data. autoscrape will figure out everything else and return clean data.
+All you have to do is define some examples of scraped data.
+`autoscraper` will figure out everything else and return clean data.

 Currently, this is a proof of concept with a simplistic solution.